vldvr/Network_Intelligence/README.md

-# NetworkUtility
+# NetworIntelligence

-NetworkUtility is a Python-based GUI application that offers a suite of network tools, including:
+NetworkIntelligence is a Python-based GUI application that offers a suite of network tools, including:

 - **Packet Sniffer**: Capture and filter network packets.
 - **Traceroute**: Trace the path packets take to reach a destination.